Smuchok/task_inforce_menu_with_docker/README.md

 That is my solution

-I described step by step how to run my project
+I described step by step how to run Docker.
+For some reason I can't updoad my Docker image to Docker Hub, so there step how build and run it

 ### Dependences